Ok Tedi Mine: History

 Before mining operations, Mount Fubilan was described as a copper mountain with a gold cap.
 Exploratory drilling in the area began in the 1970s, and was run by the Kennecott Copper Corporation.

 In the early 1980s, BHP secured a mining lease.
 The first gold was mined at Ok Tedi in 1981.
 Bechtel, in a joint venture agreement, provided engineering, procurement, and construction services.
 In 1984, BHP began exploiting the gold cap by using cyanide extraction procedures.
 After the gold deposit was depleted, the company surveyed for mining the much larger copper deposit underneath.
 At that time, this deposit was believed to be the largest copper deposit in the world.
 BHP entered into a partnership with the Government of Papua New Guinea, Amoco and Inmet Mining, to mine the copper deposit.
 BHP maintained a majority share in the mine.

 In 2002, BHP Billiton completed its withdrawal from the project by transferring its majority shareholding to the PNG Sustainable Development Program in response to the ongoing Ok Tedi environmental disaster.
 After the transfer, project shareholding was as follows: PNG Sustainable Development Program Limited (52%), the State of Papua New Guinea (30%) and Inmet Mining Corporation (18%).

 All mining operations at Fubilan have had their headquarters at Tabubil.

 Infrastructure

 As a substantial economic entity in Papua New Guinea and the Western Province, accounting for over half of the entire province's economy and 25.7% of the country's entire export earnings, the mine has been responsible for a large amount of the infrastructure.

 The mine

-The mine works as an open cut operation and Mount Fubilan has been reduced to a deep pit in the ground.
+The mine works as an open cut operation and Mount Fubilan has been reduced to a deep pit in the ground in the course of the excavation of the Ok Tedi Mine.

 By 31 December 2004, 8,896,577 tonnes of copper concentrate (containing 2,853,265 tonnes of copper metal and 7035477 ozt of gold metal) had been mined.
 In addition, between 1985 and 1990, 47.642 tonnes (1,531,700 ounces) of gold bullion were produced.